Bryant Gumbel: Boy Scouts incident

 A CBS camera caught a disgusted Gumbel blurting out, "What a fucking idiot," just after he had finished a hostile interview with Robert Knight of the Family Research Council (FRC).
 The incident occurred at about 7:15 a.m.
 ET on Thursday, June 29, 2000, following Knight's appearance to defend the Boy Scout policy of excluding gays from being leaders.
 The Media Research Center reported that he uttered those words; Gumbel openly admitted to saying so when guest-hosting a June 2007 episode of Live with Regis and Kelly.

+Survivor

+Gumbel was the host of the reunion special for the first three seasons of the reality competition series Survivor (Borneo, The Australian Outback, and Africa).
+Hosting duties were taken over by Rosie O'Donnell for the following Marquesas, then series host Jeff Probst for the remainder of the series, starting with Thailand until the series did away with reunion shows after Island of the Idols in 2019, until returning for In the Hands of the Fans in 2026.

 Real Sports with Bryant Gumbel

-Gumbel has concentrated most of his energy recently on his duties as host of HBO's acclaimed investigative series Real Sports with Bryant Gumbel (a show that he has hosted since 1995).
-HBO's web page claims that Real Sports has been described as "flat out—TV's best sports program" by the Los Angeles Times.
+Gumbel was the host of HBO's investigative series Real Sports with Bryant Gumbel from 1995 to 2023.
 It won a Peabody Award in 2012.